Silverface Amp Modifications

 Stop Tremolo Ticking

 The tremolo oscillator can induce ticking into the amp's signal stream.
 First try to separate the tremolo wires from any grid wires to stop the ticking.
-If that doesn't work adding a .02uF cap to the tremolo roach should stop it.
+If that doesn't work then adding a .02uF cap to the tremolo roach should stop it.

 Add a .02uF 400v (or higher voltage) cap across the left side of the tremolo roach to cure tremolo tick.